smartdevicelink/sdl_evolution/proposals/NNNN-ServiceStatusUpdateToHMI.md

   </param>
   <param name="reason" type="Common.ServiceUpdateReason" mandatory="false">
     <description>
       The reason for a service event.
-Certain events may not have a reason such as when a service is ACCEPTED (which is the normal expected behavior).
+Certain events may not have a reason, such as when a service is ACCEPTED (which is the normal expected behavior).
     </description>
   </param>
 </function>